silkyanteater/promptwithoptions/README.md

 `allow_empty`: boolean, if True then prompt doesn't repeat with empty input

-`allow_multiple`: boolean, if True then comma-separated values are accepted
+`allow_multiple`: boolean, if True then comma-separated values are accepted and the return value is always a list (in fact a `tuple`)

 `show_confirmation`: boolean, if True then the accepted input is reprinted with the selected option (if options are given)

-`hide_key`: boolean, if True the first item of each option doesn't get printed on the screen
+`hide_key`: boolean, if True the first item of each option doesn't get printed on the screen (if an option has multiple items like keys and values)

 `hide_questionmark`: boolean, if True then '?' is not attached to prompt text (neither a ':' to the confirmation if shown)

+`hide_mandatory_sign`: boolean, if True then '*' doesn't appear after the question if `allow_empty is not True`

+`hide_multiple_choice_sign`: boolean, if True then '…' doesn't appear after the question if `allow_multiple is True`

 `no_interaction`: boolean, if True default is applied automatically (if given) and no input is required (this is to apply `--yes`)